ScaleSec/project_lockdown/docs/DEVELOPMENT.md

 Once a potential remediation event is matched to the log sink's filter, it is sent to a Pub/Sub topic.
 Each remediation function has it's own Pub/Sub topic that it subscribes to for messages.
 Once a message (Cloud Logging event) lands in a Pub/Sub topic, Pub/Sub will automatically trigger the remediation Cloud Function subscribed to the topic to analyze the GCP resource in question.
 More information about Pub/Sub subscriptions can be found [here](https://cloud.google.com/pubsub/docs/subscriber).

 The remediation Cloud Function will analyze the GCP resource related to the Cloud Logging event and determine if the resource is in violation of best practices.
+Before any analysis takes place, Project Lockdown will check if a denylist or allowlist is set.
+Based on the configuration of the allowlist or denylist (or if non exists) Project Lockdown will exit gracefully or continue with its evaluation logic.
 If Project Lockdown is deployed in `write` mode, the Cloud Function will remediate the resource and log a message to an alerting Pub/Sub topic.
 This Pub/Sub topic is separate from the topic that the Cloud Function receives it's messages from, is shared by all Cloud Functions in Project Lockdown, and is available for you to tie in a SIEM or alerting functionality.
 If the Cloud Function is in `read` mode (default), the function will not update the resource and will only log a message to the alerting Pub/Sub topic.

 ## Terraform Requirements

 Project Lockdown is written using the new `for_each` (v.13 of Terraform) module functionality to reduce the amount of Terraform updates required when a new remediation is configured.
 If you are interested in adding a new Cloud Function to remediate a specific scenario you will need to perform the following.

 1. Add a new JSON block to the [terraform.tfvars](../terraform.tfvars) file and match the structure of the previous entries.
+In addition to the `enabled_modules` JSON blocks, you can set variables for all remediation functions outside of the nested JSON.
 For example:

 ```
+alert_topic_project_id = "security-alerting-project"
+org_id                 = "1234567890"
+mode                   = "read"
+region                 = "us-east1"
+project_list           = "project123,projectabc,special-project"
+list_type              = "deny"

 enabled_modules = {
-#   public_bigquery_dataset = {
+   public_bigquery_dataset = {
-#     org_id = "123456",
-#     project = "test_project",
+     lockdown_project = "test_project",
-#     region = "us-east1",
-#     mode   = "read",
-#     name = "bqdataset",
+     name = "bqdataset",
-#     log_sink_filter = "resource.type=\"bigquery_dataset\"  protoPayload.methodName=\"google.iam.v1.IAMPolicy.SetIamPolicy\" AND NOT protoPayload.authenticationInfo.principalEmail"
+     log_sink_filter = "resource.type=\"bigquery_dataset\"  protoPayload.methodName=\"google.iam.v1.IAMPolicy.SetIamPolicy\" AND NOT protoPayload.authenticationInfo.principalEmail"
-#     function_perms = ["logging.logEntries.create", "bigquery.datasets.update", "bigquery.datasets.get", "pubsub.topics.publish"],
+     function_perms = ["logging.logEntries.create", "bigquery.datasets.update", "bigquery.datasets.get", "pubsub.topics.publish"],
-#   }
+   }
-#   $new_remediation_here = {
+   legacy_gke_abac = {
-#     org_id = "123456",
-#     project = "test_project",
+     lockdown_project = "test_project",
-#     region = "us-east1",
-#     mode   = "read",
-#     name = "$your_name_prefix_here",
+     name = "gkeabac",
-#     log_sink_filter = "$your_filter_here"
+     log_sink_filter = "(protoPayload.methodName=\"google.container.v1beta1.ClusterManager.CreateCluster\" AND operation.first=\"true\") OR (protoPayload.methodName=\"google.container.v1.ClusterManager.SetLegacyAbac\" AND protoPayload.request.enabled=\"true\") AND NOT protoPayload.authenticationInfo.principalEmail"
-#     function_perms = $your_permissions_here,
+     function_perms = ["logging.logEntries.create", "pubsub.topics.publish", "container.clusters.get", "container.clusters.update"],
+   }
-#   }
+}
 ```
 __Do not add sensitive information to the `.tfvars` file.__